-We have been previously advised that the Regulations are not scheduled to be reviewed until 2017.
+We have been previously advised that the Regulations have been reviewed in 2017.
 As there is no intent to specifically exclude financial planners from the current list of professionals, we are urging the Government to bring forward this review and consider this amendment as a priority.

 The FPA recommends that the review into the update of the Statutory Declaration Regulations be brought forward, and for our practitioner members be included.
-We also recommend amending Schedule 2 of the Statutory Declarations Regulations 1993 with a new item number as follows:
+We also recommend amending Schedule2 of the Statutory Declarations Regulations 1993 with a new item number as follows:

-nem Person 239 Certified Financial Planner member of the Financial Planning Association of Australia
+ltem Person 239 Certified Financial Planner member of the Financial Planning Association of Australia